-On 23rd may, 2016, MOHAN Foundation was invited by the Secretary, Red Cross – Punjab, Chandigarh to conduct an awareness talk for their ...
+On 27th June, 2016, MOHAN Foundation was invited by the Secretary, Red Cross – Punjab , Chandigarh to conduct an awareness talk ...

 MOHAN USA Launch Gala Event – Promoting Ethical Organ Donation at Mirage Banquet Hall – 1655-150 Oak Tree Road, Edison, NJ 08820, United States on Saturday, September 10, 2016 from 6:00 PM to 10:00 PM (EDT)

 Awareness session on Organ donation at RGCIRC,Sector - 5, Rohini on July 2,2016